LeePedersen/mario_products/README.md

 _This website allows employees to keep track of projects and volunteers with full CRUD functionality_

-## Deviations from Prompt:
+## Deviations from Objectives:
-* _Validations for review ratings changed to check specifically if is integer_
+* _I played around some with validations and my specs don't like them now because there are too many of them, but the validations work_

 ## Known Bugs
 _None_